 The third law, Voluntary Carbon Market Disclosures (AB 1305), increases transparency around voluntary carbon offsets.

 Some portions of AB 1305 apply only to companies that market or sell voluntary offsets in California.
-However, several of its requirements apply to companies that purchase these offsets or claim that their business or product does not add net carbon dioxide or greenhouse gas emissions to the atmosphere — a status often referred to as “net zero” or “carbon neutral.”
+However, several of its requirements apply to companies that purchase and use these offsets or companies that make claims that their business or product contribute no net carbon dioxide or greenhouse gas emissions to the atmosphere — commonly known as achieving “net zero” or “carbon neutral.”

 Voluntary Carbon Market Disclosures (AB 1305) | |